 The Company continued to create a productive learning and caring environment byimplementing robust and comprehensive HR processes fair transparent performanceevaluation and taking new initiatives to further align its Human Resource policies to meetthe growing needs of its business.

 The Board of Directors comprises of six Non-Executive Directors having experience invaried fields and a Whole time Director.
-Out of six Non-Executive Directors five of themDirectors and one Promoter Director.
-Mr Chandra Shekhar Nopany is the Chairperson of theCompany.
+Out of six Non-Executive Directors five of themare Independent Directors and one Promoter Director.
+Mr Chandra Shekhar Nopany is thePromoter Chairperson of the Company.

 Mr. Chandra Shekhar Nopany will retire by rotation at the ensuing Annual GeneralMeeting and being eligible has offered himself for re-appointment as Director of theCompany.
-He is proposed to be re-appointed as Director and will be liable to retire byrotation.

 The Board of Directors of the Company at its meeting held on March 30 2017 hadappointed following persons as Key Managerial Personnel of the Company viz:

 b.
 Mr. Sunil Choraria Chief Financial Officer

 During the year under review there was no change in the Key Managerial Personnel.

 All Directors Key Managerial Personnel and Senior Management of the Company haveconfirmed compliance with the Code of Conduct applicable to Directors & employees ofthe Company and a declaration to the said effect by the Whole-time Director is made partof Corporate Governance Report which forms part of this report.
 There has been no changein this policy during the year under review.
 The Code is available on the Company'swebsite at the weblinkhttp://birla-sugar.com/Assets/Magadh/Magadh-Sugar-Code-of-Conduct.pdf.
 All Directors haveconfirmed compliance with the provisions of Section 164 of the Companies Act 2013.